Amos 7

 Tap any highlighted phrase to jump to the commentary that unpacks it.

-Amos 7:1-6O Lord GOD, Forgive, I Beseech Thee
+Amos 7:1-3O Lord GOD, Forgive, I Beseech Thee

-1Thus hath the Lord GOD shewed unto me; and, behold, he formed grasshoppers in the beginning of the shooting up of the latter growth; and, lo, it was the latter growth after the king's mowings.
+1Thus hath the Lord GOD shewed unto me; and, behold, he formed grasshoppers in the beginning of the shooting up of the latter growth; and, lo, it was the latter growth after the king’s mowings.
 2And it came to pass, that when they had made an end of eating the grass of the land, then I said, O Lord GOD, forgive, I beseech thee: by whom shall Jacob arise? for he is small.
 3The LORD repented for this: It shall not be, saith the LORD.
-4Thus hath the Lord GOD shewed unto me: and, behold, the Lord GOD called to contend by fire, and it devoured the great deep, and did eat up a part.
-5Then said I, O Lord GOD, cease, I beseech thee: by whom shall Jacob arise? for he is small.
-6The LORD repented for this: This also shall not be, saith the Lord GOD.

 What Amos does next is the heart of the passage.
 He does not record the vision as a neutral observer; he steps between the LORD and the doomed land and pleads: O Lord GOD, forgive, I beseech thee: by whom shall Jacob arise? for he is small (v.
 2).
 Every word is weighed.
 He addresses God with the doubled, reverent name - Lord GOD, Sovereign and Master.
 He asks not for a lighter sentence but for forgiveness, the cancelling of the debt altogether.
-And his argument is not that Israel deserves it - he knows she does not - but that she is helpless: by whom shall Jacob arise? for he is small.
-Who will lift this nation back up if she is leveled?
-She has no strength of her own to recover.
-It is the plea of mercy that appeals to the weakness of the guilty rather than to their merit, and it is one of the noblest things a prophet can do.
-The man sent to announce judgment turns and begs that it be withheld.
-He stands with the people he has been sent to warn.

 Amos 7:7-9A Plumbline in the Midst

-7Thus he shewed me: and, behold, the Lord stood upon a wall made by a plumbline, with a plumbline in his hand.
+7Thus he shewed me: and, behold, the LORD stood upon a wall made by a plumbline, with a plumbline in his hand.
 8And the LORD said unto me, Amos, what seest thou?
 And I said, A plumbline.
-Then said the Lord, Behold, I will set a plumbline in the midst of my people Israel: I will not again pass by them any more: 9And the high places of Isaac shall be desolate, and the sanctuaries of Israel shall be laid waste; and I will rise against the house of Jeroboam with the sword.
+Then said the LORD, Behold, I will set a plumbline in the midst of my people Israel: I will not again pass by them any more: 9And the high places of Isaac shall be desolate, and the sanctuaries of Israel shall be laid waste; and I will rise against the house of Jeroboam with the sword.

 The third vision is different from the first two before a word is spoken.
 There is no devouring swarm, no consuming fire - only the LORD stood upon a wall made by a plumbline, with a plumbline in his hand (v.
 7).
 A plumbline is the simplest of builder's tools: a cord with a weight on the end, dropped beside a wall so that gravity itself shows whether the wall is true or leaning.
 The wall in the vision was once made by a plumbline - built straight, to a right standard, which is exactly how Israel began.
-Now the LORD holds the line up against it again.
-And this is why the prophet does not intercede here as he did before.
-You cannot argue a wall straight.
-A plumbline does not accuse or exaggerate; it simply hangs true and lets the lean of the wall convict itself.
-When the LORD asks, Amos, what seest thou?, the only possible answer is the plain fact: A plumbline.
-The instrument of judgment is not cruelty; it is the truth held up beside a thing that has gone crooked.
-Mercy had room to plead against locusts and fire.
-Against the bare measurement of what is straight, there is nothing to plead.

 Amos 7:10-17The LORD Took Me as I Followed the Flock